Retrolisthesis, or backward slippage of a vertebra, is an uncommon joint dysfunction.

 - bone spur formation

-The goal of treatment is reduction of inflammation and pain.
+The goal of treatment for retrolisthesis is reduction of inflammation and pain.
 Treatment involves a variety of methods depending on how severe the condition is and how other tissues and discs may be affected.

 Surgery is only needed if nonsurgical treatments aren’t effective.
-Your orthopedists and doctor will see if there’ll be long-term spinal and neurological damage before recommending surgery.
-Spinal surgery aims to reduce slippage, pain, instability, and more.
+Your orthopedists and doctor will see if there will be long-term spinal and neurological damage before recommending surgery.
+Spinal surgery aims to reduce slippage, pain, and instability, prevent or reverse any neurologic loss, and more.

 Nonsurgical treatments involve:

-- physical therapy to strengthen your back and core muscles
+- physical therapy to strengthen your spine, back, and core muscles

-- myofacial release, or massages that help restore muscle tone and improve circulation
+- myofascial release, or massages that help restore muscle tone and improve circulation

 - microcurrent therapy, which uses low-level electric currents to reduce swelling, inflammation, and pain